Tailored. Integrated. Future-proof.

 🧪 Testing and validation concepts:

-How can companies optimize the performance of customized standard software and make it scalable?
+How can companies optimize the performance of customized standard software and make it flexible?

 Optimizing the performance of customized standard software requires a comprehensive approach that takes into account both the software configuration and customization as well as the underlying infrastructure.
 A well-designed scaling strategy also ensures long-term performance even as requirements grow.